influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/select.md

 ### Examples

-#### Use a regular expression to specify field keys and tag keys in the SELECT clause
+#### Use a regular expression to specify field keys and tag keys in the SELECT statement

 ```sql
 > SELECT /l/ FROM "h2o_feet" LIMIT 1